Nuitka/Nuitka/.github/ISSUE_TEMPLATE.md

 * Do *not* report against factory version

   Unless you were asked to test it there, it is frequently very broken, and there is only noise to be had.
+Telling me about it on Discord would be a better idea.

 * Do *not* let this template remain part of the issue, it's noise.